bilalshahzad139/webrtc-multi-conn-app/README.md

 # How to Setup & Run

 1. Clone repository.
-2. Open src/Server/SignalingServer/SignalingServer.csproj in Visual Studio 2019.
-If you have older VS version, you can create ASP.NET SignalR project there and copy Models/webrtchub.cs code in your hub file.
+2. Open command prompt and go to src/Server folder.
-3. Build project.
-And run the project.
+3. Run 'npm install' & then 'npm run'.
-4. Open src/clientapp folder in Visual Studio.
+4. Open src/clientapp folder in Visual Studio Code
 5. Fix certificate path in src/clieintapp/.vscode/settings.json
 6. Run with Live Server (it is a VS extension, you will have to install)
 7. You will see a meeting link generated for you.
 You can open it in multiple tabs to connect through different users.
-8. When you open a link (with meeting id) in new tab, it creates a connection with signaling server and registers your user with connection id (generated by signalR).
+8. When you open a link (with meeting id) in new tab, it creates a connection with signaling server and registers your user with connection id (generated by socket io).
 So this connection id is unique identifier for application, not your user name.
 9. Note each refresh will create a new connection with server (means new registration).
 Old connections will be removed after few seconds and UI will reflect that too.
 10. As it is using WebRTC APIs so when you will start audio/camera/screen sharing, it will ask for your permission.